|Executive summary: I finally bought a fully electric vehicle in August 2019.|

 While waiting for that big charge-up I was able to start some basic "rip-and-tear" on parts of the car, to look at how it's put together and prepare for more necessary modifications.
 The highest priority was installing the Yuppie Button, a road-safety feature I cannot live without any more [and firmly believe that everybody needs one].
 Later in the process, I was finally able to take the car dark to the data network and be confidently free of Hyundai's stupid BlueLink system and its intrusive telematics.

 Later there was a closer look at the underside of the car in general, and keeping most of that exposed and viewable was a useful state to have it in during events of National Drive Electric Week.
-I had unintentionally acquired the car just at the right time before then, and wound up exhibiting in *two* gatherings/shows that weekend with lots of stuff still torn apart and documented as a geeky technical display.
+[I had unintentionally acquired the car just at the right time before then, and wound up exhibiting in *two* gatherings/shows that month with lots of stuff still torn apart and documented as a geeky technical display.]
+This page received a later update as I revisited the underside to check for various problems that became known over the following winter: leaking coolant pumps, and the condition of the drivetrain.

 It was surprisingly easy to remove the instrument cluster for some minor changes.
 Several more noises that the car emits were mitigated in the process.